mgrimace/Homelab/LXCs/Dashboards_Homepage.md

 ## Installation

-I started from a docker image, and selected `advanced` and made it privileged, with 1024 ram, and yes to `docker compose`
+I started from a docker image, and selected `advanced` and made it privileged (which is important for mounting a shared drive), with 1024 ram, and yes to `docker compose`

 ```bash
 bash -c "$(wget -qLO - https://github.com/tteck/Proxmox/raw/main/ct/docker.sh)"